aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

 }
 ```

-its in no way fancy, but has two significant advantages over async/await.
-Firstly, it emits a generator without a specific execution engine. the execution engine is passed as argument, if you need it.
+It's in no way fancy, but has two significant advantages over async/await.
+Firstly, it emits a generator without a specific execution engine.
+The execution engine is passed as argument, if you need it.
 Secondly, Result just works as intended.
 There's no need to wrap it in FutureResult because no such type exists.
 Whether your function returns Result or another type is up to you.
 Lastly, sync is just: